FreDN: Spectral Disentanglement for Time Series Forecasting via Learnable Frequency Decomposition: Experiments

 \subsection{Main results}

 Table~\ref{tab:main} reports long-term forecasting results on seven benchmarks averaged over $\tau \in \{96, 192, 336, 720\}$.
 Each model uses default settings, and for every prediction length, the best result is selected across input lengths $L \in \{96, 192, 336, 512, 720\}$.
 FreDN achieves the best performance on most datasets.
 On average MSE, it surpasses FreDF~\cite{wang2025fredf} and FreTS~\cite{yi2023frequency} by 10\% and 14\%, and outperforms recent time-domain MLPs SOFTS~\cite{han2024softs} and TimeMixer~\cite{wang2024timemixer} by 6\%.
-Although our best results with lookback window selecting outperform TimeMixer++~\cite{wang2025timemixer} (as shown in the ~\ref{app:results}), we exclude it for fairness, since TimeMixer++~\cite{wang2025timemixer} adopts a fixed $L=96$ and its official implementation is not publicly available.
-The hyperparameter sensitivity analysis are provided in ~\ref{app:results}.
-We also report the standard deviation of FreDN performance under five runs with different random seeds in ~\ref{app:errorbar}, which exhibits that the performance is stable.
-Moreover, we further provide the visualization analysis in ~\ref{app:visualization}.
+Although our best results with lookback window selecting outperform TimeMixer++~\cite{wang2025timemixer} (as shown in the Appendix C), we exclude it for fairness, since TimeMixer++~\cite{wang2025timemixer} adopts a fixed $L=96$ and its official implementation is not publicly available.
+The hyperparameter sensitivity analysis are provided in Appendix C. We also report the standard deviation of FreDN performance under five runs with different random seeds in Appendix E, which exhibits that the performance is stable.
+We further provide the visualization analysis in Appendix F.